-The first, and most annoying and unethical thing done by caravan and camper trailer manufacturers is giving false weight ratings.
+The first, and most annoying and unethical thing done in the Caravan and camper trailers industry is giving false weight ratings.
 Every trailer you purchase in Australia should have a data nameplate on it, which specifies the empty weight of the trailer, its maximum weight, tyre sizes and axle ratings.

 Unfortunately this is not policed, and its causing people a lot of frustration, time and money.
 If you buy a trailer that weighs more than what it is supposed to, you lose some carrying capacity and the only way to get it back is to seek engineering or go back to the manufacturer.
 Either way, its not a path you want to have to take.

 A trailer is purchased with the intention of carrying things in it.
 If you are limited hugely by what you can carry, what good is it?
 What you can carry in a trailer is determined by removing the Tare mass from the ATM (Aggregate Tare Mass) .
 This gives you the ‘payload’, which is how much extra weight you can add to the trailer.
 Your payload includes water, gas and anything that is not bolted to the trailer.

 I’ve seen caravans with a whopping 360L of water capacity, and only 450kg payloads.
 That’s real clever; fill your water tanks up and you can carry 90kg.
 Who designs these things?

 If you buy a 3.5 tonne Caravan that can only carry 400kg, you are going to have issues.
 Our new Reconn R2 Hypercamper has nearly a tonne of payload, and that’s something we specifically hunted down.